How the scam works:

 How to avoid:

 Avoid these types of offers.
 Sign up fees, membership costs and other charges aren't usually the first step to securing new employment.
 If you feel tempted, try googling the site online and look for an independent review.
 Always do your research and work only for legitimate employers.
-If you are really thinking of making money through online sources, below there are some recommandations.
-They are legitimate, operate ethically and professionally, and offer great remuneration.
-Feel free to register with them - there is no charge.
-Also, you can download the Scam Detector app on your iPhone or Android (free), as we expose over 630 scams.
+If you are really looking for a job and seek to make some money online until you find the next ideal job, there a couple of companies that are trustworthy and can offer you great opportunities:

 If you are into paid surveys, this is the place.
 GlobalTestMarket is an industry leader in online research panels, where members are invited to participate in online surveys on numerous topics, and in return are eligible for cash or regular and frequent entry into sweepstakes.
-Highly recommended as well, as they also have A+ rating with the Better Business Bureau.
+Highly recommended, as they have A+ rating with the Better Business Bureau.
 You can register for free HERE.